BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/rapidstart/import.md

 ![](/images/connectornav/rapidstart/uebernahme.png)

-Now check the communication matrix to ensure everything has been transferred
+Now check the communication matrix to ensure everything has been transferred.